puppetlabs/cisco_ios/README.md

 **Device access:** This module requires a user that can access the device via SSH and that has the `enable mode` privilege.

-**Proxy Puppet agent:** Since a Puppet agent is not available for the Catalysts (and, seriously, who would want to run an agent on them?) we need a proxy Puppet agent (either a compile master, or another agent) to run puppet on behalf of the device.
+**Proxy Puppet agent:** Since a Puppet agent is not available for the Catalysts (and, seriously, who would want to run an agent on them?) we need a proxy Puppet agent (either a compile master, or another agent) to run Puppet on behalf of the device.

 **Install dependencies:** To be able to use the Cisco IOS module, two things need to happen:

-* on each puppetserver or PE master that needs to serve catalogs for IOS devices, classify or apply the `cisco_ios::server` class.
+* On each puppetserver or PE master that needs to serve catalogs for IOS devices, classify or apply the `cisco_ios::server` class.

-* on each proxy agent that handles IOS devices, classify or apply the `cisco_ios::agent` class.
+* On each proxy agent that handles IOS devices, classify or apply the `cisco_ios::agent` class.

 ### Beginning with cisco_ios